ambader/gas_market_analysis/README.md

 ## Time Series Prediction

 ### Intro
 The theses is that market prices represent contain aggregated expectations and therefore contain all informations to predict itself.
+Thus, i'll use the [fbprophet](https://facebook.github.io/prophet/) to project the market price time series into future.

 ### Data
+- again the market data from [yahoo! finance](https://de.finance.yahoo.com/quote/NG%3DF/history?p=NG%3DF): file [N_2001-01-01_2021-11-11.csv](https://github.com/ambader/gas_market_analysis/blob/main/data/N_2001-01-01_2021-11-11.csv)

 ### Plot

 ### Conclusion
 Markets trade expectations, so market prices represent the aggregated expectations.
 These are a sufficient indicator for cyclical effects as boom-bust in exploration.
 But (sudden) supply- and demand-side incidence actuate both shifts in expectations and prices.
-Therefore, it is necessary to find meta indices(see [Further Methods](#Further-Methods)).
+Therefore, it is necessary to find meta indices (see [Further Methods](#Further-Methods)).

 ## Further Methods